mrakic96/Hobby-Shop/README.md

 #### Category management

-1. Display categories
+1. Display categories:
   `Both admin and moderator can see:`
     - id
     - name
     - action button

-2. edit category name
+2. edit category name:
   `Both admin and moderator can edit:`
     - name

-3. add new category
+3. add new category:
   `Both admin and moderator can add a new category with:`
     - name